HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_03/Check_Points_Ch03.md

 **3.11**
 a, b, and c are equivalent.

-a and c are correctly indented.
+b and c are correctly indented.

 **3.12**
 ```Java